 At the end of 2022, Terveystalo's Finnish operations employed 10,100 (9,131) employees and 5,822 (5,644) independent private practitioners.
 In 2021, we expanded to Sweden with the acquisition of Feelgood, a local occupational health operator.
 In Sweden, we employed 833 (674) employees and 106 (110) private practitioners at the end of 2022.

 We need many professionals to support our growth

 Our goal is to be the best and most attractive employer in our industry.
-We have worked systematically toward this goal for several years, and studies show that we are the most popular employer in our industry in Finland among both students and professionals in our field.
+We have been systematically working towards this goal for many years and are by far the most popular employer of the field in Finland for industry professionals.

 Changes in how professionals work and supporting people through change

 We provide professionals with a smooth and efficient working environment and support them in changing their work.
 Digitalization has changed the work of health and well-being professionals and brought new skills requirements.
 Digitalization makes it possible to increase both the smoothness and productivity of work, allowing professionals to focus on customer encounters and problem-solving.
 Change also requires new approaches to management and remuneration.

 When it comes to changes in the way professionals work and supporting that change, we are investing especially in improving the content and guidance of work by developing care guidance and care pathways.
 Care guidance based on care pathways aims to provide more consistent and effective care to our customers and facilitate the work of professionals.